-The Boston Red Sox agreed to trade former American League MVP Mookie Betts to the Los Angeles Dodgers on Monday, according to ESPN’s Jeff Passan.
+The Boston Red Sox agreed to trade former American League MVP Mookie Betts to the Los Angeles Dodgers on Tuesday in a three-team blockbuster, sources confirmed to Yahoo Sports.

 The blockbuster trade comes after months of speculation.
 Boston entered the offseason seemingly intent on shedding payroll to get under the Competitive Balance Tax threshold.
 Once J.D.
 Martinez opted to stick with the remaining three years and $62.5 million of his contract, rumors that Betts — who will be a free agent following the 2020 season — would be traded immediately picked up steam.

 Those rumors heated up and cooled off several times over the last three months.
-Today's the day it all became reality.
+Tuesday night, it all became reality.

 Betts, 27, has been the clear second-best player in the sport over the past five years.
 His 39.7 WAR trails only Mike Trout in that time and stands almost 9 WAR clear of the next position player.
 The 2018 AL MVP avoided the arbitration process by agreeing to a $27 million salary for 2020 that was record-setting for players under team control, but 16 players are still set to make more than Betts this season.